 tzclock has a context menu that can be accessed by right-clicking the clocks face.

 This menu allows you to change tzclock into a stopwatch.
 It is also possible to choose another time-zone from this menu.
 A different time-zone can also, in theory, be specified with the

 -zMoscow and so on) but time-zones like

 -zGMT+4 do not.

 There is acontext menu where you can configure some defaults such as the visibility of stop-watch features and the second hand.
 You can also set alarms using the .

 The lack of a default size setting in the

 -s command-line option that lets you do that - but it would be so much simpler if you could set a size and safe it as a default setting.

 Verdict and conclusion

-.desktop file or it won't look nice.
+.desktop file or it will be utterly useless.